birabittoh/fixyoutube-go/README.md

 ## Instructions

-First of all, you should duplicate and fill your `.env` file:
+First of all, you should create your `.env` file:
 ```
 cp .env.example .env
-nano .env
 ```

 ### Docker without reverse proxy